areeven/worktest_robot_challenge/README.md

 ---

-Next I want to test the direction of the Robot.
+Next, I want to test the direction of the Robot.
 I tested if the robot is facing north, as expected the test failed, since I have no code for this.

 ```
 describe("Test robot directions N, W, E, S", () => {